arshx86/YouLib/README.md

 A lightweight and asynchronous YouTube upload client

 ## How to use
+In internal youlib uses [youtube V3 data API](https://developers.google.com/youtube/v3) which is hard to use.
+YouLib makes uploading video is so easy.

-You'll need **oauth key** and some client informations which you can create in [google cloud](https://console.cloud.google.com/).
-Please watch a tutorial to get your API keys.
+You'll need **oauth key** and some client informations which you can create in [google cloud](https://console.cloud.google.com/) Please watch a tutorial to get your API keys.

 Initialize the client with your client & oauth keys;
 ```csharp